 For a ball with a lot of spin and control, check out the Bridgestone e5 Golf Ball

 The Callaway HEX Warbird provides one thing: maximum distance.
 It is a 2-piece ball with a large soft core that uses Callaway’s signature HEX dimple design.
 The HEX dimples cover 100% of the ball (no flat spots), which leads to reduced drag, and more consistent flight paths compared to standard dimpled balls.
-The HEX Warbird is also very value-priced at only $16 per dozen (on Amazon).
+The HEX Warbird is also very value-priced at only $17 per dozen.

 The Srixon Soft Feel Golf Ball was specifically designed for golfers with slower swing speeds (70+ mph).
 The 2-piece, low compression, super soft core will allow you to hit higher, and farther while maintaing a soft feel.
 The ball also has “alignment arrows” painted on to help you line up your putts.
 The Srixon Soft Feel comes in yellow, or white.